1. Home

 FAQs About Dog Dental Care

-What do healthy dog teeth look like?
+Q: What do healthy dog teeth look like?

-A dog’s teeth should appear clean, without residue or tartar, says Dr. Gaddis.
+A: A dog’s teeth should appear clean, without residue or tartar, says Dr. Gaddis.
 Their gums should look pale pink and have a knife-like edge where they meet the tooth surface.

-What can I give my dog for healthy teeth?
+Q: What can I give my dog for healthy teeth?

-Offer your pal dental toys, dental food and dental chews, all of which are designed to scrape off accumulated plaque.
+Offer your pal dental toys, dental food, and dental chews, all of which are designed to scrape off accumulated plaque.
 Additionally, a water additive, which is added to their water bowl, works to freshen breath and break down bacteria and plaque.

-What are signs of dental issues in dogs?
+Q: What are signs of dental issues in dogs?

-Signs of dental issues in dogs can include persistent bad breath; red, swollen or bleeding gums; difficulty eating or a sudden loss of appetite; pawing at the mouth; loose or missing teeth; excessive drooling (sometimes with blood); dropping or avoiding food; visible buildup of yellow or brown tartar on the teeth; and behavioral changes, like irritability or a reluctance to be touched around the mouth.
+A: Signs of dental issues in dogs can include persistent bad breath; red, swollen, or bleeding gums; difficulty eating or a sudden loss of appetite; pawing at the mouth; loose or missing teeth; excessive drooling (sometimes with blood); dropping or avoiding food; visible buildup of yellow or brown tartar on the teeth; and behavioral changes, like irritability or a reluctance to be touched around the mouth.
 These symptoms warrant a prompt veterinary consultation to prevent escalation and ensure your dog’s health and comfort.

-Is dog teeth cleaning necessary?
+Q: Is dog teeth cleaning necessary?

-Is there an alternative to brushing a dog’s teeth?
+Q: Is there an alternative to brushing a dog’s teeth?

-No, nothing fully matches the effectiveness of regular tooth brushing.
+A: No, nothing fully matches the effectiveness of regular tooth brushing.
 However, there are options you can use on days when brushing isn’t possible or as an additional aid.

 “When teeth brushing is not possible, the use of dental diets; dental treats and chews; dental wipes; water additives; and enzyme pastes may assist in maintaining a dog’s dental hygiene,” says Dr. Boronat.

-How do you clean puppy teeth?
+Q: How do you clean puppy teeth?

-Cleaning a puppy’s teeth involves similar steps to brushing an adult dog’s teeth, but with extra gentleness and patience.
+A: Cleaning a puppy’s teeth involves similar steps to brushing an adult dog’s teeth, but with extra gentleness and patience.
 Start by getting your puppy accustomed to having their mouth and teeth touched.
 Then, put a small amount of puppy-safe toothpaste on a puppy-specific toothbrush, like Vet’s Best, or a finger brush.

 Lift your puppy’s upper lip and gently brush their teeth in circular motions, focusing on the outside surfaces of the teeth.
 It’s important to make this a positive experience, with lots of praise and treats, to establish a good routine for their future dental care.

-How can I get plaque off my dog’s teeth?
+Q: How can I get plaque off my dog’s teeth?

-Removing plaque from your dog’s teeth primarily involves regular brushing with a dog-specific toothbrush and toothpaste.
+A: Removing plaque from your dog’s teeth primarily involves regular brushing with a dog-specific toothbrush and toothpaste.
 Brushing daily is the most effective way to eliminate plaque before it hardens into tartar.

 In addition to brushing, you can use dental chews and dental toys, which both help reduce plaque through the mechanical action of chewing.